rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Default: false

 interfaceHeight: int
-    Set number of pixels for GUI height.
+    Set the number of pixels for GUI height.
     Note: Values below zero will cause the interface to fit to 1/2 total display height.
     Default: 1000

 interfaceWidth: int
-    Set number of pixels for GUI width.
+    Set the number of pixels for GUI width.
     Default: 900
     Note: Values below zero will cause the interface to fit to 1/2 total display width.